Deformable image registration with deep network priors: a study on longitudinal PET images: Related work

-Despite recent efforts, no major performance gain has been reached with DL-based registration techniques so far, and conventional iterative optimization methods still yield better accuracy in tasks such as inter-patient alignment or intra-patient lung motion registration (\cite{Heinrich2020}).
-Indeed, large databases are needed to learn the network parameters and produce accurate deformation fields.
-Moreover, we argue that the generalization ability of the trained network is questionable when the deformation patterns do not repeat consistently across the dataset.
+Despite recent efforts, when using DL-based registration techniques no major gain in registration performance was reported.
+Conventional iterative optimization methods still yield better accuracy in many tasks such as inter-patient alignment or intra-patient lung motion registration (\cite{Heinrich2020}).
+Large databases would be needed to learn the network parameters and produce accurate deformation fields.
+Moreover, we can argue that the generalization ability of the trained network is questionable when the deformation patterns do not repeat consistently across the dataset.

-\paragraph{DIP registration} To alleviate the dataset dependency and the need of repeated deformation patterns for DL-based approaches, we adapted the DIP framework (\cite{Ulyanov2020}) and propose a learning-free method for deformable medical image registration.
-Our method uses the structure of an untrained convolutional network as regularization prior.